ChuckM/nucleo/nucleo-f446re/periph_i2c/README.md

-# I2C Slave Driver Example
+# I2C Peripheral Driver Example

-This is an I2C slave driver.
+This is an I2C peripheral driver.
 Full documentation will be on my web site shortly but if you want to play with it connect to the nucleo's serial port with an ANSI compatible terminal program (Hyperterm, Putty, GNU screen, Etc.) and start the program.
 It implements two i2c addresses.